- What’s a “listening room”?

 Can I take pictures and get autographs and stuff?

-Usually cellphone or consumer-camera pics and short clips are OK, but definitely no flash or fill.
-If the artist doesn’t want any photography or like-that at all, we’ll advise with as much notice as possible… but most of them are cool with it.
-Professional photographers should always ask for approval in advance as a courtesy to the artist, we’ll run it by them for their OK.
-If you get some good shots we’d love it if you’d share them with us.
+Cellphone pics and clips are pretty much fine, but definitely no flash.
+If the artist doesn’t want any photography or like-that at all, we’ll advise with as much notice as possible… but that’s never happened yet.
+If you’re bringing pro gear you probably should check with the artist, just because.
+If you get some good shots, they (and we) would love it if you share them with us.

-So far everyone we’ve hosted has been super-willing to meet-and-greet, and lots of them will have merchandise for sale that they’re happy to sign.
-Feel free to linger after the show to hobnob with the bigwigs!
+We totally encourage people to linger after the show and hobnob!
+Everyone we’ve hosted has so far been super-willing to meet-and-greet, and lots of them have merch for sale that they’re happy to sign.

 Are you pet-friendly?

-Only service animals are allowed, out of courtesy to the rest of the audience (and the performers) who might have allergies or phobias.
+Only service animals, out of courtesy to the rest of the audience and the performers who might have allergies or phobias.

 Are you kid-friendly?

-We do like kiddos… but this being a listening room, we ask you to be considerate of the performers and the rest of the audience.
-Squalling babies and ADHD ankle-biters — and disruptive adults too — are a poor fit.
+We like kiddos, but this is a listening room where consideration of the performers and the rest of the audience is paramount.
+Squalling babies and ADHD ankle-biters — and disruptive adults — are a poor fit.

 Where can I park when I get there?

-There’s a free parking lot across the street diagonally from us, next to the canal.
-Best not to park at the building right across the street, tempting as it is.
+There’s free parking in the lot diagonally across the street from us, next to the canal.
+Best not to park at the building right across the street because they might make you move your car in the middle of a show.
+It’s happened.

 Is it handicap accessible?

-Yes.
 Posted handicap parking is at the base of the ramp leading to the front door.
-There’s a small door threshold to negotiate getting into the building, but everything inside is flat.
-The restroom adjoining the space is also accessible.
+There’s a door threshold to negotiate getting into the building, but everything inside is flat.
+Our chairs aren’t permanent, so people in wheelchairs can sit anywhere they want.
+The restroom adjoins the space and is accessible.

-If you’re a performer with physical disabilities that prevent you from getting onto our low stage (about 8″), we can move the audience back and have you in front of the stage.
-It works just fine.
+If you’re a performer with disabilities that prevent you from getting onto our low stage (about 8″), we can move the audience back and have you in front of the stage.
+We’ve done it, it works fine.

-For those with severe MCS or scent allergies, you should know that there’s an artisan soapmaker in the far reaches of the building.
-We never notice anything wafting, but a sensitive attendee did once.
-Not enough to cause them a problem, but enough for them to notice and mention.
+For those with severe MCS or scent allergies, you should know that there’s an artisan soapmaker in the building.

 Can I BYOB?